IronCore864/amazon-eu-price-compare/README.md

 If you are a frequent Amazon user living in Europe, chances are, you have also already figured out that most of the items are sold in all the markets above; they can be shipped within EU; but the prices differ, sometimes greatly.

-So let me describe normally as a non-millionare what you would do:
+So let me describe normally as a non-millionaire what you would do:

 1. Open amazon.de (maybe uk, es, fr, it, se, nl; depending on where you live)
 2. Search the product you want